DorianGrey/ng-webpack-template/README.md

 The tables below will provide a full overview of the relevant commands.
 Note that each build tasks will invoke the `test` task (includes linting, generating the translations and executing the unit-tests) **before** the real build.

+In addition to the regular build, every production build will also generate a bundle size analyze report in HTML and JSON format (powered by [webpack-bundle-analyzer](https://github.com/th0r/webpack-bundle-analyzer)).
+It can be found in the `buildStats` dir once the build task completes.
+Please keep in mind that it will be overwritten in every cycle.

 #### Build tasks not including the example server